 The analysis reveals an improvement in the FERS participation with a five-year high of 89.6% by the end of 2013.
-However, the contribution deferral rate dropped to 8.2%, the lowest rate in this reporting period.
-Automatic enrollment contributed to both changes.
+However, the contribution deferral rate dropped to 8.2% - the lowest rate in this reporting period.
+Automatic enrollment was a contributing factor to both of these observations.

-Automatic enrollment helped produce an 18% increase in participation among the shortest-tenured participants.
+Automatic enrollment helped produce an 18% increase in participation among the shortesttenured participants.
 Participants with less than two-years of tenure now participate at a rate of 98.3% - the highest rate of participation among all tenure bands.
-In 2013, participation rates increased in virtually every cohort of salary, gender, race/ethnicity, and education.
+When examining participation through salary, gender, race/ethnicity, and education filters, virtually every cohort experienced an improved participation rate in 2013.

-The analysis also revealed that the vast majority of auto-enrolled participants have "engaged," with 63.2% making deferral changes.
+The analysis also revealed that the vast majority of auto-enrolled participants have "engaged" with 63.2% making deferral changes.
 Nevertheless, the only participant cohort that was hired entirely after the introduction of automatic enrollment in August 2010 has experienced a dip in deferral rates, down to 3.8% in 2013.
 This lowest tenured cohort is the only cohort not contributing at a level which results in receiving the full Agency match.
-Deferral rates continue to aggregate in the 5-6% range, with 30.4% of TSP contributors falling in this range, and nearly 75% of FERS participants are estimated to be receiving the full match.
+While deferral rates continue to aggregate in the 5-6% range, with 30.4% of TSP contributors falling in this range, nearly 75% of FERS participants are estimated to be receiving the full match.

 Participants aged 29 and under have a disproportionate percentage (43.6%) of their account balances in the G Fund.
 However, this group also has the highest utilization of the L Funds (28.7%).
-We further note that L Fund usage is highest among the 2-5-year tenure cohort (26.4%) and the 6-10-year group (24.9%).
+We further note that L Fund usage is highest among the 2-5 year tenure cohort (26.4%) and the 6-10 years group (24.9%).
 The majority of these cohorts were hired after the implementation of the L Funds.
-Overall, participants are investing in the L Funds in a manner appropriate for their age cohort.
+Overall, participants are investing in the L Fund in a manner appropriate for their age cohort.

 Loan usage rates are evenly distributed among salary quintiles and between males and females.
 However, noticeable differences were identified among educational and racial/ethnic cohorts.
 Among age cohorts, the 30-39 and 40-49 age cohorts have the highest loan usage rate at approximately 12% each.
-The 40-49 cohort also had the highest hardship withdrawal usage, with more than 4% of participants in this cohort receiving a hardship withdrawal in each year of this reporting period.
-It was also found that blacks use loans and hardship withdrawals significantly more than white and Asian participants.
+The age 40-49 cohort also had the highest hardship withdrawal usage, with more than 4% of participants in this cohort receiving a hardship withdrawal in each year of this reporting period.
+It was also found that Blacks utilize loans and hardship withdrawals significantly more than white and Asian participants.